Ursmar

-Ursmar of Lobbes (died 713) was a missionary bishop in the Meuse and Ardennes region in present-day Belgium, Germany, Luxemburg and France.
+Ursmar of Lobbes (born 644, died 713) was a missionary bishop in the Meuse and Ardennes region in present-day Belgium, Germany, Luxemburg and France.
 He was also the first abbot of Lobbes Abbey.

-As many missionaries in the 7th and 8th century, he may have been of Irish origin.
+Like many missionaries in the 7th and 8th century, he may have been of Irish origin.
 He was appointed abbot of Lobbes in 691 by the Frankish king Pippin II.
-He is also credited with the foundation of Aulne Abbey and Wallers Abbey.
+He is also credited with founding Aulne Abbey and Wallers Abbey.

 Saint Ursmar is a Catholic saint, whose feast day is April 19.
 His sarcophagus is in the crypt of the parish church in Lobbes (as well as the sarcophagus of his successor, Saint Ermin.
 A Life was written by Heriger of Lobbes.